Custom Items for Oculus Home

 Note: Make sure you can access the item in your Oculus Home experience before you submit for review

-Associate your item with an achievement
+Associate your item with an achievement or entitlement

 - Make sure your item is approved.
 If approved, it will say Available in the Status column for the item.
 View the item at Manage > app name > Platform Services > Custom Items.